 Benjamin Franklin famously wrote, “…in this world nothing can be said to be certain, except death and taxes.”
 Skip filing your taxes, and the IRS will come calling.
-And when they do, you’ll likely face penalties and interest — and even lose your chance to receive a tax refund.
+And when it does, you’ll likely face penalties and interest — and even lose your chance to receive a tax refund.

 But there are ways to reduce some — or all — of your tax bill legally.
-Read on to learn more about how to avoid paying taxes without breaking any laws.
+If you want to save some money, learn more about how to avoid paying taxes without breaking any laws.